Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Non-Hermitian Floquet theory of parametric oscillators

 In the absence of dissipation or velocity-dependent forces, the equation of motion of the oscillators is

-where $\bs p = \{p_1, p_2, \dots, p_n\}^T$ denotes the momenta of the oscillators.
-While we disregard friction and velocity-dependent forces such as the Lorentz force or gyroscopic forces in in our discussion, in \appref{app:generalizations} we show that the results below generalize as long as the friction is uniform for all oscillators and the velocity-dependent forces have no explicit time dependence.
+where $\bs p = (p_1, p_2, \dots, p_n)^T$ denotes the momenta of the oscillators.
+While we disregard friction and velocity-dependent forces such as the Lorentz force or gyroscopic forces here, in \appref{app:generalizations} we show that the results below generalize as long as the friction is uniform for all oscillators and the velocity-dependent forces have no explicit time dependence.

 \Equationref{eq:eom} defines the quantum Hamiltonian

 in terms of the classical stiffness matrix.
 When the Hamiltonian is time-independent the equation can be solved by substituting $ = e^{-i\omega t} \ket{v}$, where $\ket v$ is a time-independent column-vector, to get